cloudspannerecosystem/spanner-bench/README.md

 # spannerbench

-A Google Cloud Spanner query planner benchmarking tool.
+A Google Cloud Spanner transaction benchmarking tool.
-It also allows you to run the same benchmark against multiple versions of the query planner.

 See `examples/benchmark.yaml` for an example configuration.